thepirat000/Audit.NET/Audit.Mvc/README.md

 ##Configuration

 The `AuditAttribute` can be configured with the following properties:
-- IncludeHeaders: Boolean to indicate whether to include the Http Request Headers or not.
+- **IncludeHeaders**: Boolean to indicate whether to include the Http Request Headers or not.
-- IncludeModel: Boolean to indicate whether to include the View Model or not.
+- **IncludeModel**: Boolean to indicate whether to include the View Model or not.
-- EventType: A string that identifies the event type .
+- **EventType**: A string that identifies the event type .

 To configure the output persistence mechanism please see [Event Output Configuration](https://github.com/thepirat000/Audit.NET/blob/master/README.md#event-output-configuration).